qyliu-hkust/qyliu-hkust.github.io/_pages/about.md

 Research Interest
 ======
 * **AI for DB**: learned index, learned query optimizer, data-driven DBMS, etc.
+* **DB for AI**: LLM inference acceleration, AI infrastructures, etc.
+* **AI for Science**: AI for medical research, scientific data management, etc.
 * **Spatial-Temporal Database**: indexing, query processing, applications, etc.
-* **AI for Science**: AI for medical research, scientific data management, etc.

 Recent News
 ======
-* [03/11/2024] I have joined Southwest University as a professor!
+* [03/11/2024] I have joined Southwest University as a professor.
 Welcome to join me if you are self-motivated and interested in my research!
 * [01/01/2024] I will join Southwest University as a faculty member in March 2024!

 Skills